Lamar Odom's Apology To Khloe Kardashian Insincere, Blames B****hes and THOTs, Sounding Misogynistic

 “Of course.
 Living sober, meaning no drugs, is a great feeling.”

-But while it still doesn’t sound like Lamar Odom has full embraced all Twelve Steps, especially in terms of taking all the responsibility for his actions, and not necessarily speaking of the “THOTs” that help bring him down, it does sound to fans like he is heading in the right direction.
-At this time, Lamar Odom claims that he now knows that his basketball is over, and the end likely came early due to his drug abuse, and for no other reason.
+But while it still doesn’t sound like Lamar Odom has fully embraced all 12 steps, especially in terms of taking all the responsibility for his actions, and not necessarily speaking of the “THOTs” that helped bring him down, it does sound to fans like he is heading in the right direction.
+At this time, Lamar Odom claims that he now knows that his basketball career is over, and the end likely came early due to his drug abuse, and for no other reason.

 This is the man to go to to feel rejuvinated.
 Thanks for the weekly vitamin IV's to keep me refreshed @drghavami you the man!